bradlet/UnsupervisedLearningAssignment/README.md

 This implementation randomly assigns centroids before running the algorithm.
 It saves the cluster states across multiple iterations and then plots that data using matplotlib.pyplot.

+###### Fuzzy C-Means
+This implementation differs in that a datapoint can be part of multiple clusters at once.
+To simplify graphing the data, I assigned datapoints to clusters based on their maximally weighted relationship.